Sonjya00/Linux-Server-Configuration/README.md

 #### Create new catalog user

-- Create a new Linux user named "catalog" with the command `sudo adduser catalog`.
+- Create a new user named "catalog" with the command `sudo adduser catalog`.
 Set the password by inputing it twice.
 - To give the new catalog user sudo permissions, input `sudo visudo`, and add the line `catalog ALL=(ALL:ALL) ALL` under `root ALL=(ALL:ALL) ALL`, then save the file.
 - Enter the catalog user with `su - catalog`.
 - Create a database with `createdb catalog`.